15 best cheap city breaks

 With accommodation options starting from around £15 per night, you'll pay much less than in the likes of Paris, Stockholm or Vienna.

 Known for its dynamic nightlife and picturesque charm, you can spend a weekend in Riga for less than £200.
-Most of the top attractions are free and you can even eat out at a fancy restaurant without it costing a bomb.
+Most of the top attractions are free and you can even eat out at a fancy restaurant for a pretty good price.

 Riga is one of the cheapest places I've ever visited: